-For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Common Mallow PDF magazine.
+For comprehensive information (e.g. nutrition, health benefits, recipes, history, harvesting tips, etc.) please check out our Common Mallow PDF magazine.

-The flowers are borne either singly or in clusters in the leaf axils blooming from June to late autumn.
-They have 5 petals and are white, pinkish or lilac flowers that measure on average, 1 to 1.5 cm across.
+The flowers are borne either singly or in clusters in the leaf axils.
+They bloom from June to late autumn.
+They have 5 petals and are white, pinkish or lilac.
+On average, the flowers measure 1 to 1.5 cm (.39 to .59”) across.

-Common mallow leaves are alternate, on long petioles, circular to kidney-shaped, toothed and shallowly 5-9 lobed, 2-6 cm wide.
-Short hairs present on upper and lower leaf surfaces, margins and petioles.
+Common mallow leaves are alternate, on long petioles, circular to kidney-shaped, toothed and shallowly lobed.
+They average 2 to 6 cm (.79 to 2.36”) wide.
+Short hairs are present on the upper and lower leaf surfaces, margins and petioles.
+Leaf venation is palmate, with several major veins radiating from the leaf base.

 The common mallow likes to grow in lawns, gardens, roadsides, waste areas and cropland.
-It originated in Europe, Asia, and Northern Africa and is also in the Americas and Australia.
+It originated in Europe, Asia, and Northern Africa.
+It has naturalized in the Americas and Australia.
+It prefers sunny locations.

 All parts of this plant are edible.
 The leaves can be added to a salad, the fruit can be a substitute for capers and the flowers can be tossed into a salad.
-When cooked, the leaves create a mucus very similar to okra and can be used as a thickener to soups and stews.
-The flavour of the leaves is mild.
+When cooked, the leaves create a mucus texture very similar to okra and can be used to thicken soups and stews.
 Dried leaves can be used for tea.
 Mallow roots release a thick mucus when boiled in water.
 The thick liquid that is created can be beaten to make a meringue-like substitute for egg whites.
 Common mallow leaves are rich in vitamins A and C as well as calcium, magnesium, potassium, iron and selenium.

 Cheeseweed.